baecm/observer-docker/README.md

 Select a map, specify your race, and wait for bot(s) to join the game :)

-You can put the RealVNC client to fullscbwen and play comfortably.
+You can put the RealVNC client to fullscreen and play comfortably.

-(Although you might want to change your scbwen resolution to 800x600)
+(Although you might want to change your screen resolution to 800x600)

 The GUI is going to be probably slower than normal game due to streaming via VNC.